 MARGARITA CRUZ is an MFA candidate for Creative Writing at Northern Arizona University.
 She serves on the Northern Arizona Book Festival board, current editor-in-chief for Thin Air Magazine and columnist for Flagstaff Live!
 Her work has been featured in The Tunnels, Curios, and Susquehanna Review.
 She is Marketing Manager at Bright Side Bookshop.

-James Jay has worked as a bartender, a wildland firefighter, book seller, surveyor, and furniture mover.
-He lives in Flagstaff, Arizona, where he has taught poetry at the jail, the public schools, and Northern Arizona University.
+JAMES JAY has worked as a bartender, a wildland firefighter, bookseller, surveyor, and furniture mover.
+He lives in Flagstaff, Arizona where he has taught poetry at the jail, the public schools, and the university.
 His poems and essays have appeared in numerous journals and magazines.

-He received an MFA from the University of Montana and a MA in Literature from Northern Arizona University.
+He received an MFA from The University of Montana and an MA in Literature from Northern Arizona University.
 Currently, he is a writer for FlagLive, writing the Bartender Wisdom bi-monthly column; the Executive Director of the Northern Arizona Book Festival.
-He owns a bar, Uptown Pubhouse, with his wife, musician Alyson Jay, and they have two sons and three dogs of varying mutt types (pit mix, boxer mix, a coyote mix from parts unknown), who all think they’re very fast.
+He owns a bar, Uptown Pubhouse, with his wife, the musician Alyson Jay, and they have two sons, Wilson and Henry.
+They have three dogs of varying mutt types (pit mix, boxer mix, a coyote mix from parts unknown), who all think they’re very fast.
 Recently, he was awarded the Copper Quill Award.

 His first books of poems are The Undercards and The Journeymen.
 His next book, Barman, has just been released (Gorsky Press, Los Angeles).